somenabzofturtles/PocketMine-Plugins/CONTRIBUTING.md

 ###Issues:
 - Do not spam issues.
 You will be blocked from this repository if you do so.
 - Make sure the issue has not been reported yet.
 - Name the issues accordingly.
 If it is a issue about the repository itself, name it `Repository: Your issue here`.
 If it about a specific plugin, name it `PluginName vVersionString: Your issue here`.
-It will be renamed it if it is too vague.
+It will be renamed if it deemed vague.
 - Please check if the issue you want to report, or anything similar to the issue, has been reported yet.
 - Please make sure it is one of the plugins in this repository that caused the crash before reporting it.